opentok/opentok-rtc/INSTALL-heroku.md

-# Installing OpenTok Demo on Heroku
+# Installing OpenTokRTC on Heroku

 Heroku is a PaaS (Platform as a Service) that can be used to deploy simple and small applications for free.